Mirantis/k8s-apps/docs/features_matrix.rst

 ============= === ======= ======= ========== ======= === ============ =========
-cassandra     yes yes     yes     yes        no      yes no           yes elasticsearch yes yes     N/A     no         yes     yes yes          no grafana       no  no      no      N/A        yes     yes yes          N/A hdfs          no  no      no      no         yes     yes yes          no kafka         yes yes     yes     yes        N/A     yes no           yes kibana        yes yes     N/A     no         yes     N/A yes          no
+cassandra     yes yes     yes     yes        no      yes no           yes elasticsearch yes yes     N/A     no         yes     yes yes          no grafana       no  no      yes      N/A        yes     yes yes          N/A hdfs          no  no      no      no         yes     yes yes          no kafka         yes yes     yes     yes        N/A     yes no           yes kibana        yes yes     N/A     no         yes     N/A yes          no